paninski-lab/yass/README.rst

 YASS - Hardware Recommendations For Linux (Ubuntu 18.04)
 --------------------------------------------------

-Yass has been developed to use GPUs for multiple stages of processing.
-Because of this, we currently do not support CPU-only hardware configurations (please see the list of hardware recommendations below).
+Yass depends on GPU-based algorithms at multiple stages of processing.
+Accordingly, we currently do not support CPU-only hardware configurations (please see the list of hardware recommendations below).

-Yass uses GPU and CPUs and we recommend having a workstation with a minimum of 32GB of CPU-RAM, and a GPU with at least 8GB of GPU-RAM (e.g. 1080Ti, Titan-XP etc.).
-Having a CPU with multiple cores additionally speeds up computation (see config.yaml file).
+We recommend having a workstation with a minimum of 32GB of CPU-RAM, and a GPU with at least 8GB of GPU-RAM (e.g. 1080Ti, Titan-XP etc.).
+Cloud services such as AWS are also viable (we have successfuly run tests on AWS).
+Workstation CPU-cores can speed up processing at several stages ~linearly with the # of cores (see config.yaml file).

-We have tested yass with the following configurations:
+Yass has been tested with the following configurations:

 .. code-block:: shell

-    Multi-core CPU (single 6-core and dual processor 16-cores) Ubuntu 18.04
+    CPUs (single 6-core and dual processor 16-cores) Ubuntu 18.04
     NVIDIA driver: 410
     Cuda toolkit: 10.0
     Conda
-    Python 3.6
+    Python: 3.6
-    Titan XP (and other GPUs as old as 1050Ti; Note: yass requires at least 1 GPU installed)
+    GPU: Titan XP (1050Ti also works; Note: yass requires at least 1 GPU installed)